 In the spirit of continuous improvement, Target’s approach to forced labor is consistently evolving as we adopt proven methods, and partner with reputable experts and specialized service providers, to help discover and eradicate it from our supply chain.
 If forced labor indicators are found in a supplier’s production factory, we will work quickly to assess the situation and evaluate a variety of factors including the supplier’s and factory’s ability to remediate, the feasibility of providing meaningful remedy to impacted workers and the likelihood of sustained improvement.

 When remediation is achievable, the supplier is required to work with the factory, in consultation with Target and industry experts, to develop and implement an appropriate corrective action program in keeping with our ‘do no harm’ aspiration.
 If the situation is not conducive to remediation, then we will work to disengage responsibly from a factory.
-For additional information related to supplier performance, probation/termination processes and training, review Target's Responsible Supply Chains
+For additional information related to supplier performance, probation/termination processes and training, review

-Target also makes an Integrity Hotline available to Target team members, our suppliers, and the workers in our suppliers’ production factories.
-The purpose of the Integrity Hotline is to provide a vehicle for anonymously reporting concerns dealing with potentially unfair, unlawful, or unethical business practices and to maintain a system through which Target can investigate claims and address complaints.
+Integrity Hotline is to provide a vehicle for anonymously reporting concerns dealing with potentially unfair, unlawful, or unethical business practices and to maintain a system through which Target can investigate claims and address complaints.
 The system has been an effective mechanism for identifying issues raised by workers within our suppliers’ production factories.

 When worker allegations are received, they are investigated by our global investigations team in partnership, when needed, with independent investigation firms.
-At the conclusion of the investigation, Target takes appropriate actions considering the findings consistent with Target’s Standards for Vendor Engagement.
-Such actions may range from corrective action plans and remediation to the discontinuation of the business relationship.
+At the conclusion of the investigation, Target takes appropriate actions considering the findings consistent with Target’s

 Target Team Member and Supplier Training